Application Submission Deadlines

 - Official transcripts of degrees must be submitted.
-These must show evidence of satisfactory course work (Grades of B of higher) in calculus (equivalent to Hofstra University’s MATH 71-73), differential equations (equivalent to Hofstra University’s MATH 131), introductory general physics (equivalent to Hofstra University’s PHYS 11A, 11B, 12A, 12B), modern physics (equivalent to Hofstra University’s PHYS 118A), electricity and magnetism (equivalent to Hofstra University’s PHYS 104), and 6 semester hours of additional advanced mathematics or physics courses.
-International applicants are encouraged to use a transcript conversion service to facilitate a fair evaluation of the application.
+These must show evidence of satisfactory coursework (grades of B of higher) in calculus (equivalent to Hofstra University’s MATH 71-73), differential equations (equivalent to Hofstra University’s MATH 131), introductory to general physics (equivalent to Hofstra University’s PHYS 11A, 11B, 12A, 12B), modern physics (equivalent to Hofstra University’s PHYS 118A), electricity and magnetism (equivalent to Hofstra University’s PHYS 104), and 6 semester hours of additional advanced mathematics or physics courses.
+International applicants are encouraged to use a transcript conversion service to facilitate a fair evaluation of their application.

 - Two letters of recommendation.

 - Standardized test scores: Students may submit GRE scores in support of their applications, including the physics subject test, if available.
 For non-native speakers of English, a TOEFL test may be required unless waived by the program directors, after having received evidence of English-language proficiency.
 The cutoff score is 80 (internet-based), 550 (paper-based).
 Alternatively, students may submit IELTS scores (cutoff 6.5).